-This is one of the most popular cherry–picked verses of Paul’s that is taken out of context.
+This is one of the most popular verses of Paul’s to “cherry–pick” and take out of context.
 This verse has been used by so many in the mainstream church to say that the 4th Commandment, “remember the Sabbath (7th)day to keep it holy”, was abolished and is no longer binding for God’s covenant people.

 What doesn‘t the text say?

 The words “Sabbath”, “fourth commandment”, “Law”, “rest” or “worship” do not appear anywhere in this verse or chapter.
 Not only does the word Sabbath not appear in this chapter but it never appears in the entire letter to the Romans.
 To interpret this verse as “proof text” that the “4th Commandment” of God is no longer binding or abolished is ludicrous.

 Taken out of context, Psalm 14 can claim that “there is no God”.

 Sabbath keeping is not the topic of discourse by Paul in verse 5.
 The actual context of this verse and chapter is about “eating”.
 In the three verses before and the one directly after verse 5 the word “eat” is used 6 times in the ESV, and 10 times in the KJV, as well as the Greek.
 The true context of verse 5, as well as the rest of the chapter, is food and fasting; not Sabbath keeping.